 Will I find a therapist to speak to me in my language?

 There is a misconception that therapy is something that can be afforded only by the elite, English speaking urban community.
 “Language is important as therapy is primarily a language-driven process, where you are seeking meaning out of your experiences to gain clarity and understanding for yourself.
-Ideally, language should not be a barrier in communication, so do seek out a therapist who is fluent in a language that you are most comfortable with,” advises Divya.
+Ideally, language should not be a barrier in communication, so do seek out a therapist who is fluent in a language that you are most comfortable with,” advises Kannan.

 What does therapy mean financially?

 A session with a therapist is usually chargeable by the hour.
-But, Kumkum says that it is important for you to look at your financials and find the right therapist that you can afford.
+But, Jagadish says that it is important for you to look at your financials and find the right therapist that you can afford.
 “The fees charged is not an indication of the seniority or how good a therapist is.
 Many organisations and therapists offer therapy at minimal costs to ensure it is easily accessible to all,” she adds.

 “The charges depend on the therapist and can range from Rs 500 to Rs 3,000 per hour.
 This depends on the area of the therapist and overheads incurred.
 It also depends on whether it is NGO or an independent counsellor.
 Many times counsellors want to help more people get the mental health help and intervention they need, and so have a sliding scale of charges based on what a person can afford.”

-While there is a legal rule barring the exclusion of mental illnesses, stress or psychological disorders, behavioural and neurodevelopment disorders from insurance coverage, it is yet to be comprehensively covered by insurance players.
-Your existing insurance plan will take care of hospitalization charges due to mental illness, subject to limitations put forth by the policy.
+While there is a legal rule barring the exclusion of mental illnesses, stress, or psychological disorders, behavioural and neurodevelopment disorders from insurance coverage, it is yet to be comprehensively covered by insurance players.
+Your existing insurance plan will take care of hospitalisation charges due to mental illness, subject to limitations put forth by the policy.
 But it will not cover OPD treatment, which is what most therapy sessions are.
 In cases where a mental illness leads to a physical one, it will be covered by your insurance provider – for example, depression leading to a dangerous rise in blood pressure.
 Ask your therapist about their charges.
 Some offer sliding rates which can be discussed.